AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$method`** {#method-modifier}

 This modifier limits the rule scope to requests that use the specified set of HTTP methods.
 Negated methods are allowed.
-The set of allowed methods is the same as in Chrome's [declarativeNetRequest](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/#type-RequestMethod).
+The methods must be specified in all lowercase characters, but are matched case-insensitively.

 **Examples**